top of page

 And here’s the thing: I’m not the only one.
 Most runners never see it coming—until it’s too late.
 So let’s talk about what went wrong, why it happens, and how I’m approaching Boston differently this time.

 I’ve been running marathons since 2008.
 In my very first race, I managed to qualify for Boston.
 But life got in the way—money, timing, injuries.
 Eight years later, I finally had my chance.
+And I didn’t just want to run Boston.
+I wanted to run my best.

 I trained in extreme conditions—alone, on a treadmill, in a tiny Alaskan town above the Arctic Circle.
 I studied the course.
 I obsessed over splits.
 By the time I reached the start line in Hopkinton, the weight of expectation pressed down harder than Heartbreak Hill ever could.